janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * send dowarp over from server
 * fixed color 0 grabbing
 * bonus flashes
-* Q_fabs
+* `Q_fabs`

-+ dedicated server
+\+ dedicated server

 drop stair climb in air height

-### John Carmack's .plan for Sep 17, 1997
+## John Carmack's .plan for Sep 17, 1997

 * fixed qe4 texturepath bug
 * qe4: show in use textures even when showing a wad
 * utils: fixed gamedir to allow nested quake2 directories
 * moved env out of gfx, so gfx is all source files

-malloc tags for game and level clone detail brushes should remove detail flag make timedemo a server connect thing ktest.reg bad model
+malloc tags for game and level
+clone detail brushes should remove detail flag
+make timedemo a server connect thing
+ktest.reg bad model

-### John Carmack's .plan for Sep 18, 1997
+## John Carmack's .plan for Sep 18, 1997

 * finished code dump
 * dedicated server
 * removed all dash parms
 * texture paging research

-+ examine ambient sounds
+\+ examine ambient sounds
-+ key clear events doesn't clear everything
+\+ key clear events doesn't clear everything

 sound streaming
-bsp hint brushes (SURF_NODRAW?) autoexec.cfg
+bsp hint brushes (`SURF_NODRAW`?)
+autoexec.cfg
-ip cvar for multihomed servers ip userinfo for clients report dash parms on cmd line? menu on top of cinematic leaves crap color 0 is still broken on NT
+ip cvar for multihomed servers
+ip userinfo for clients
+report dash parms on cmd line?
+menu on top of cinematic leaves crap
+color 0 is still broken on NT

-allow clients to connect to the server even if it is not running a level? local client is allways connected clients are only kicked when the entire server is shut down or they connect to a remote server
+allow clients to connect to the server even if it is not
+running a level?
+local client is allways connected
+clients are only kicked when the entire server is shut down
+or they connect to a remote server

-### John Carmack's .plan for Sep 19, 1997
+## John Carmack's .plan for Sep 19, 1997

 * basedir / cddir exec problem
 * moved edict allocation into game

-+ only change yaw on riding bmodels
+\+ only change yaw on riding bmodels
-+ city3 software crash
+\+ city3 software crash
-+ odd pause before connecting to map
+\+ odd pause before connecting to map
-+ !!!SV_PointContents needs to check entities!!!
+\+ !!!`SV_PointContents` needs to check entities!!!
-+ areaportal numbers
+\+ areaportal numbers
-+ move spawn/free into game logic?
+\+ move spawn/free into game logic?

-are sound starts lagged by 0.1? only lag offsets? get all cvars for game into one place send objects only to owner or vs versa flag loading plaque from post cinematic "you win!" screen
+are sound starts lagged by 0.1? only lag offsets?
+get all cvars for game into one place
+send objects only to owner or vs versa flag
+loading plaque from post cinematic "you win!" screen
-QE4: fix the idle redraw problem vis decompress overrun get rid of zombie state?
+QE4: fix the idle redraw problem
+vis decompress overrun
+get rid of zombie state?

-### John Carmack's .plan for Sep 20, 1997
+## John Carmack's .plan for Sep 20, 1997

 dead air conditioning

-### John Carmack's .plan for Sep 21, 1997
+## John Carmack's .plan for Sep 21, 1997

 * areaportals!!!
 * model contents for moving water

-+ use different decompression buffers for pvs and phs?
+\+ use different decompression buffers for pvs and phs?
-+ fix headnode issues
+\+ fix headnode issues

 get rid of fat pvs completely?

-### John Carmack's .plan for Sep 22, 1997
+## John Carmack's .plan for Sep 22, 1997

 * fullsend headnode done properly

-+ animating textures
+\+ animating textures
-+ must check all cluster areas for doors
+\+ must check all cluster areas for doors

--1 cluster issues?
+\-1 cluster issues?
 more dramatic railgun spray
 check all the trace flags to see if they are still needed

-### John Carmack's .plan for Sep 23, 1997
+## John Carmack's .plan for Sep 23, 1997

 * fixed bmodel cluster overload
 * double areas for doors
 * drawworld 0
 * bmodel sound origins

-+ rename "globals" in game to ge?
+\+ rename "globals" in game to ge?
-+ remove limits on max entities in packet?
+\+ remove limits on max entities in packet?
-+ better way of tracking static sounds, so they can be turned off?
+\+ better way of tracking static sounds, so they can be turned off?
-+ object looping sounds?
+\+ object looping sounds?
-+ machine sounds in fact2
+\+ machine sounds in fact2
-+ fix look up / run back bug
+\+ fix look up / run back bug
-+ add more packet buffers to avoid "dumped packet" warnings?
+\+ add more packet buffers to avoid "dumped packet" warnings?
-+ dll basing information for function pointers
+\+ dll basing information for function pointers

+finish status bar and inventory
+use areas for multicast
+hint brushes
-finish status bar and inventory use areas for multicast hint brushes eliminate baselines by allways tracking client's knowledge of all ents? qdata model frame auto-number issues snap stuck view when dead? set_ex command to set info status game dll version number?
+eliminate baselines by allways tracking client's knowledge of all ents?
+qdata model frame auto-number issues
+snap stuck view when dead?
+`set_ex` command to set info status
+game dll version number?

-### John Carmack's .plan for Sep 24, 1997
+## John Carmack's .plan for Sep 24, 1997

 A significant new feature for map development sneaked into Quake 2 this week.